Students may complete 8 credit hours of a focus area to count within the Major Elective requirement.

 At least 8 credits from the following courses:

 The course will study the teaching and learning philosophies, methods, and techniques in higher education.
 Topics will cover learning theories, instructional design models, instructional strategies, and evaluation of student performance.
 By the end of this course, students will develop their own teaching philosophy along with an instructional unit demonstrating their mastery of learning theories and instructional design models, selection of proper learning technologies in designing the instruction, and incorporation of appropriate instructional and assessment methods.
-In addition, students will also explore faulty careers in higher education.
+In addition, students will also explore faculty careers in higher education.

 This core course focuses on state-of-the-art leadership skills necessary for the effectiveness of today's leaders and managers.
 The course concentrates on the specific transformational, servant-leadership, and other leadership competencies and skills necessary for providing sound management of institutional resources, projects, and performance.
 Students will apply leadership theoretical underpinnings to real-world cases, scenarios and situations that involve effective and ineffective resource and performance management practices.
 The course concentrates on the application of critical thinking and decision-making in optimal practices for providing highly effective leadership in today's organizations.